Email Tutorial | Free Email Tutorials

-Hotmail X-Originating-IP in email headers The previous tutorial explained how to view Hotmail email headers, what these were, and went over the most common email header fields: we also briefly eluded to "X-Originating-IP" - this tutorial is dedicated to the X-Originating-IP email header field.
-We will start with a brief overview, and then explain both how to find the X-Originating-IP field in email headers, and discuss the reliability, limitations, and typical usages you will find for this particular email header field.
+The previous tutorial explained how to view Hotmail email headers, what these were, and went over the most common email header fields: we also briefly eluded to "X-Originating-IP" - this tutorial is dedicated to the X-Originating-IP email header field.
+We will start with a brief overview, and then explain both how to find the X-Originating-IP field in email headers, and discuss its reliability and limitations in tracing where messages came from, and typical usages you'll find for this email header field.

 Quick reminder from the previous tutorial: to view email headers in Hotmail, right-click on the email in question, and choose View message source: this opens a new window containing both email headers and the "HTML" source code behind the email body (which may be unformatted text if the email was sent as "plain text").